simongeilfus/Cinder-ImGui/README.md

 ===================
 ####[Immediate mode GUI Library](https://github.com/ocornut/imgui/) from [Omar Cornut](https://github.com/ocornut) wrapped for use with Cinder([glNext](https://github.com/cinder/Cinder/tree/glNext)).

-ImGui is a bloat-free graphical user interface library for C/C++.
-It is portable, renderer agnostic and carries minimal amount of dependencies (only 3 files are needed).
-It is based on an "immediate" graphical user interface paradigm which allows you to build simple user interfaces with ease.
+ImGui is a bloat-free graphical user interface library for C++.
+It outputs vertex buffers that you can render in your 3D-pipeline enabled application.
+It is portable, renderer agnostic and self-contained (no external dependencies).
+It is based on an "immediate mode" graphical user interface paradigm which enables you to build user interfaces with ease.

-ImGui is designed to allow programmers to create "content creation" or "debug" tools (as opposed to tools for the average end-user).
-It favors simplicity and thus lacks certain features normally found in more high-level libraries, such as string localisation.
+ImGui is designed to enable fast iteration and empower programmers to create content creation tools and visualization/debug tools (as opposed to UI for the average end-user).
+It favors simplicity and productivity toward this goal, and thus lacks certain features normally found in more high-level libraries.

+ImGui is particularly suited to integration in realtime 3D applications, fullscreen applications, embedded applications, games, or any applications on consoles platforms where operating system features are non-standard.

 #####Namespace
 For ease of use I added a namespace alias for ImGui, feel free to disable it by defining CINDER_IMGUI_NO_NAMESPACE_ALIAS